Blaisorblade/pdbp.github.io/index.md

   }
 ```

-More details about `Reading` and `Writing` later in this document.
+A correct definition of `Reading` and `Writing` is described later in this document.

 If `program` is a program of type `Z >--> Y`, then `read >--> program >--> write` is a program, referred to as a *main program*, of type `Unit >--> Unit`.

 Note that, *syntactically*, `read` and `write` *describe* reading and writing effects in a *pure* way.
 Syntactically, `read` and `write` come into play when *defining* main program descriptions.

-Note that, *semantically*, `read` and `write` *execute* reading and writing effects in an *impure* way.
+Note that, *semantically*, `read` and `write` *may execute* reading and writing effects in an *impure* way.
 Semantically, `read` and `write` come into play when, eventually, *using* main program descriptions in `def main(args: Array[String]): Unit`.
-Technically this is done by
- - `import`ing appropriate program implementation `val`'s
-   - they are members of `object`s TODO: complete
- - `import`ing appropriate program meaning `implicit object`'s

 ### **Main goal of the `PDBP` library**

 The *main goal* of the `PDBP` library is to illustrate that program description based programming using a pointfree style in `Dotty` is

  - *powerful*
-   -  as a library developer you can use the full expressive power of monads,
+   -  as a library developer you can use the expressive power of computations (monads),
+   -  as an application developer you can use the expressive power of programs (arrows),
  - *elegant*
-   - as an application developer you can use the elegance of `Dotty` DSL syntax,
+   - as an application developer you can use the elegance of the `Dotty` program DSL syntax,
+   - as an library developer you can use the elegance the computations syntax,
  - *flexible*
    - as a library developer you can define many meanings,
    - as an application developer you can use many meanings,